 Simulated samples.

 We used Mason to simulate five Illumina-like samples with unpaired reads of length 50, 100, 150, 250 and 500 respectively.
 We simulated five paired-end samples with the same lengths, with most fragment lengths between 2L - 4L nt where L is the read length.
 We simulated 4 million reads/pairs for each sample.
-Aligners were configured to consider fragment lengths in the 2L - 4L range as concordant.
+Aligners were configured to consider fragment lengths in the 2L-4L range as concordant.
 Thus, most simulated pairs aligned concordantly (consistent with paired-end constraints) whereas some aligned discordantly.
-Simulator commands, and implications for fragment lengths, are discussed in Supplementary Material section S.6.
-Alignment commands are in Supplementary Material section S.7.
+Simulator commands, and implications for fragment lengths, are discussed in Supplementary Note 4.
+Alignment commands are in Supplementary Note 5.

 Varying read length.

 We used Qtip together with Bowtie 2 to align and predict mapping qualities for each Mason-simulated sample.
 We rounded Qtip's predictions to the nearest integer per the SAM/BAM format.
-For each alignment, we parsed the aligner-predicted and Qtip-predicted mapping qualities, as well as the read's true point of origin with respect to the reference as provided by Mason.
-We then calculated RCA and RCE (Table 1) and plotted CSED (Figure 2).
-For clarity, CSED y values were transformed with $y{plot} = \text{sign}(y{orig}) \cdot \log{10}(|y{orig}| + 1)$.
+For each alignment, we parsed aligner-predicted and Qtip-predicted mapping qualities, as well as the read's true point of origin as provided by Mason.
+We calculated RCA and RCE (Table 2) and plotted CSED (Figure 1).
+CSED y values were scaled with $y{plot} = \text{sign}(y{orig}) \cdot \log{10}(|y{orig}| + 1)$.

-To measure variability of Qtip's predictions, we repeated each experiment 10 times starting from step 2 (building input model) onward, seeding the pseudo-random number
+To measure variability of Qtip's predictions, we repeated each experiment 10 times starting from step 2 onward, seeding the pseudo-random number generator differently in each trial.
+RCA/RCE tables describe all 10 trials whereas, for clarity, the CSED plot describes only the first trial.